 - gold glitter stick (we received ours from our friends at Craftprojectideas.com.
 You can find them at your local Walmart in the craft supplies aisle.)

-– yellow cardstock or construction paper (or whatever color you want to use for the hair)
+- construction paper or cardstock paper (whatever color you want to use for the hair)

 - black marker

 - pink crayon